KTH/devops-course/contributions/essay/dleon-nicolaih/README.md

 # Essay

 ## Contributors
 Diego Leon (dleon@kth.se)
 Nicolai Hellesnes (nicolaih@kth.se)

 ## Description
-An Introduction to two Popular ContainerOrchestration Platforms Docker Swarm & K8s

-Docker Swarm and K8s are two of the most popular orchestration platforms today, and we believe the reader deserves to get a complete introduction to both platforms in one essay.
+Docker Swarm & K8s are two of the most popular orchestration platforms today, and we believe the reader deserves to get a complete introduction to both platforms in one essay.
 We will also compare how both platforms manage containers.

 ## Structure
 - Contents